tim-blackmore/Udacity2-Disaster-response/README.md

 # Udacity2-Disaster_response_pipeline
-A machine learning pipeline for classifying messages from natural disasters and allocation them to the correct services.
+A machine learning pipeline for classifying messages from natural disasters and allocating them to the correct services.

 # Contents
  - [Quickstart](#Quickstart)